October 6, 2023Review Recipe

-PRO TIP: You can also serve this dip with some additional toppings for people to add on as they like.
-Jalapeños or other green chiles for the spice lovers, onions are a great option, as well as green olives, and extra fresh tomatoes and cilantro for those who like extra flavor.
+Offer this dip with additional toppings for people to add on as they like.
+Jalapeños or other green chiles for spice lovers, onions are a great option, as well as green olives, and extra fresh tomatoes and cilantro for those who like extra flavor.

-I personally always go for the scoops on this dish.
-Scoops tend to hold up really well to the weight of the dip.
+Scoops chips tend to hold up really well to the weight of the dip.
 They also get the perfect ratio of all seven layers in every scoop.

 Otherwise, any tortilla chips will do.
-Corn chips are another great option because they also tend to be a bit stronger and hold up well against the seven layers of this dip.
+Corn chips are another great option because they also tend to be a bit stronger and hold up well against the seven layers.

-IN THE FRIDGE: Cover this seven layer Mexican dip tightly with plastic wrap and store in the fridge for up to 5 days.
+IN THE FRIDGE: Cover this seven-layer Mexican dip tightly with plastic wrap and store it in the fridge for up to five days.

 IN THE FREEZER: We do not recommend freezing this recipe.

-Ideal for sharing or keeping for yourself, this ultimate seven-layer dip recipe is quick and easy to whip up.
-I dare you to try just to have one taste; I guarantee your willpower will definitely be tested!
-This dip is always a huge hit with a large crowd and for good reason.
-It is full of everyone’s favorite ingredients all packed into one dish.
-Whip up a batch any time of year for family gatherings or other large parties and you won’t likely have any leftovers to put in the fridge!
+This 7 layer dip is always a huge hit with a large crowd and for good reason.
+It is full of everyone’s favorite ingredients, all packed into one dish.
+Whip up a batch any time of year for family gatherings or other large parties, and you won’t likely have any leftovers to put in the fridge!

 Seven-layer dip can be stored in the refrigerator for up to five days.